CasperN/silica/Design.md

 3. Immovability and Fine-Grained Control: Default immovability of types combined with explicit Move semantics and specialized reference types (&out, &deinit) provides precise control over data layout, initialization, and resource handling, crucial for low-level programming and FFI.
 (See 1.4)

 4. Uniformity: Where possible, we want to minimize special compiler and standard library "magic" for standard library types, compared to user-defined types.
 The effects system aims to achieve this for control flow.
-The trait based dereferencing and assignment (2.4) aims to achieve this for smart pointers, in contrast with the special status of `Box` in Rust.

 ### 1.2 Algebraic Effects: Motivation and Overview
 A central goal of Silica is to provide a more composable and unified way to handle computational effects compared to traditional approaches.
 Imperative languages often rely on distinct, built-in mechanisms for error handling (try/catch), asynchronous operations (async/await), and generators (yield).
 While useful, such constructs cannot be implemented within the language.
 Functional languages sometimes use abstractions like Monads, which, while powerful, are complex to compose (consider, `Future<Result<Iterator<Item=T>, E>>` versus `Iterator<Item=Future<Result<T, E>>>` and ask whether either, both, or neither properly model a fallible async stream of `T`).